 Gender Lens: Investing in companies with a gender equality aspiration, where women hold key leadership positions and are full participants in decision making.

 GRI: Global Reporting Initiative.
 World leader in engaging thought leaders and creating sustainability reporting guidelines.

-IRIS: Catalog of generally accepted performance metrics for measuring social, environment, and financial performance.
+IRIS: Catalog of generally accepted performance metrics for measuring social, environmental, and financial performance.

-ISO 26000: Guidance for businesses and organizations to translate principals into effective actions including best practices relating to corporate responsibility globally.
-This standard was launched in 2010 following five years of negotiations between many different stakeholders around the world.
+ISO 26000: Guidance for businesses and organizations to translate principles into effective actions including best practices relating to corporate responsibility globally.
+This standard was launched in 2010 after five years of negotiations between many different stakeholders around the world.